joshua-decoder/joshua-decoder.github.com/6.0/bundle.md

 filtered against the tuning and testing data in the pipeline, and these filtered models will be what is listed in the source config files.
 However, when exporting a model for use as a language pack, you need to export the full model instead of the filtered one.
-The `--tm` line is used to accomplish this; it takes two arguments: the first identifies the TM's owner, and the second, the updated path.
+The `--tm` parameter is used to accomplish this; it takes an argument specifying the path to the full model.
+Multiple `--tm` parameters can be passed; they will replace TMs found in the config file in order.
+If you would additionally like the large model to be [packed](packing.html) (which reformats it so that it can be quickly loaded at run time), you can use `--pack-tm` instead.
+You can only pack one TM, but typically there is only one anyway.

 Here is an example invocation: